 Characteristic of the soils in the Albuquerque Basin, soils in the EIAP Study Area are composed of equal parts Wink series fine sandy loam soils and Latene series sandy loam soils (Figure 3-3).
 Wink and Latene series soils are deep, well-drained soils on nearly level to moderately sloping uplands.
 The Wink series soils have moderately rapid permeability and a low risk for water erosion.
 These soils have moderate limitations for shallow excavations and landscaping but no limitations for small commercial buildings, dwellings with basements, local roads and streets, and sprinkler irrigation; they are rated fair for roadfill.
-The Latene series soils have moderate limitations for shallow excavations for small commercial buildings, and sprinkler irrigation but no limitations for shallow excavations, landscaping, and sprinkler irrigation but no limitations for small commercial buildings with basements, and local roads and streets; they are rated fair for roadfill.
+The Latene series soils are characterized by medium runoff and moderate potential for wind and water erosion.
+These soils have moderate limitations for shallow excavations, landscaping, and sprinkler irrigation but no limitations for small commercial buildings, dwellings with basements, and local roads and streets; they are rated fair for roadfill.
 The risk of concrete corrosion is low for Wink soils but moderate for Latene; both soil series have a moderate risk of uncoated steel corrosion.
 Ponding or flooding is not probable for either soil series (USDA 2018).